More Than Just Unlocking Doors

 For Sellers

-I coordinate showings, inspections, and appraisals, and I keep communication so you’re know where things stand at every step.
+I coordinate showings, inspections, and appraisals, and I keep you informed at every step.
 If competing offers come in, I will help you understand the terms, weigh your options, and negotiate to secure the best possible price and conditions.
-From the initial paperwork to the final closing steps, I make sure every detail is handled accurately and on time.
+I handle every detail accurately and on time, from the initial paperwork to the final closing steps.

 Along the way, I connect you with trusted local professionals such as real estate lawyers, stagers, and contractors who can help prepare your home and keep the sale on track.